-- Over text – you may get a text saying it’s from the police or a research organisation on behalf of the Government.
+- Over text – you may get a text saying it’s from the police or HMRC offering you a tax refund.

 - By post – you could receive a letter claiming your benefits will be stopped unless you call a certain phone number.

 - Over the phone – someone might call you pretending to be from your bank or building society, or an NHS test and trace caller.